bartosz25/data-engineering-design-patterns-book/chapter-00-glossary-terms-for-the-book/README.md

 ### Data ingestion
 Process of bringing data to a data store.

+### Data in motion
+Term used to describe datasets moving from one point to another, for example from a data producer to a data consumer through a streaming broker.
+Opposite of [data at rest](#data-at-rest).

 ### Data lake
 A data repository storing data in its native and raw format, often by relying on _virtually_ unlimited storage capacities